MartinElfast/martinelfast.github.io/README.md

 Live demo: <a href="https://martinelfast.github.io/second/">https://martinelfast.github.io/second/</a>

-Update: includes a lot of particles, after some testing it now runs smoothly (60fps+- on laptop without GPU).
+Update: 1.3 million particles/sprites with transparent textures, camera draw distance 1000 @ 60fps (tested on laptop without GPU).
+Ran into weird bugs with transparancy, solved with turning off depthWrite and depthTest on the texture material.